J0hn8uff3r/Streamcloud.eu-Improver/README.md

 2-Choose your desired default start volume %

-3-Skip video to desired position at start, so you can skip a tv show intro setting start_minute and start_second
+3-Skip video to desired position at start, so you can skip boring tv shows intros, setting start minute and start second (Editable from site on version 1.2.0)

 4-Choose desired lights level, within a range from 0 to 1 increasing 0.1